partarstu/agentic_qa_framework/README.md

 ### Deployment to Google Cloud Run

 This project is already configured for deployment to Google Cloud Run.
 The `cloudbuild.yaml` file orchestrates the building of Docker images and their deployment as separate services.
+You need to have the gcloud CLI installed before you run any of the commands below.

-The deployment process is fully automatic, all you need is existing Cloud Storage bucket and setting up the **following secrets in the Google Secrets Manager with corresponding values**:
+The deployment process is fully automatic, all you need is to create one Cloud Storage bucket for general operations ( with all needed folders created, see "Substitution Variables"), one Cloud Storage bucket for storing and publicly serving test execution reports (this bucket needs to have public access), and finally setting up the **following secrets in the Google Secrets Manager with corresponding values**:

 * `GOOGLE_API_KEY`
 * `JIRA_API_TOKEN`